Andrew Hughes (police officer): Fijian Police Commissioner

 On 29 January 2007, the Fijian Military prevented the possible sale of a launch owned by Hughes.
 Maintenance personnel hired by Hughes were also prevented from attending to the craft, berthed at the Royal Suva Yacht Club.
 The Military ordered an inquiry into the vessel.

 Career post 2007

 On 9 August 2007, Ban Ki-moon, the Secretary General of the United Nations, announced Andrew Hughes' appointment as Police Advisor to the UN.
 This role placed Hughes at the head of UN Police Peacekeeping.

+Death

+Hughes passed away in Cairns in 2018 due to bowel cancer.